2015: IMA and Somme Woods

 Illinois Mycological Association

 Patrick increased his education, research and collections work with the Illinois Mycological Association as Scientific Advisor on forays and other events.
-He accepted the club's request to serve as President in 2015 and continues in 2016.
-The IMA provided support for five workshops in 2015, and another five in 2016, on mushroom identification and other topics.
+He accepted the club's request to serve as President in 2015 and continued in 2016 and 2017.
+The IMA provided support for five workshops in 2015, another five in 2016, and in 2017 a joint program with the Wisconsin Mycological Society.

 Citizen Science at Somme Woods